POULTRY POST

 WHAT IS THE NATIONAL FEED STANDARD FOR FOOD ANIMALS?
 AND HOW DOES IT APPLY TO EGG FARMING?

-Egg farmers have been keeping up to date with the latest progress on
+Egg farmers have been keeping up to date with the latest progress on the Australian Animal Welfare Standards and Guidelines for Poultry.

 FEDERAL MINISTER MAKES STATEMENT ABOUT EGG INDUSTRY